The LeadersIn Maritime Law

 Platform Supply Vessel (PSV) Accidents

 PSVs often travel to offshore rigs located miles offshore.
-While platform supply vessels increase the productivity of the rigs and prevent oil workers from delaying operations, they can still put workers at risk of suffering injuries.
+While platform supply vessels increase the productivity of the rigs, they can still put workers at risk of if they are negligently operated or maintained.

 Just like other vessels, PSVs put workers in danger of suffering injuries due to: